 Beginning in August 2001, a total of nine actions were filed against the Company in the United States District Court for the District of Massachusetts asserting claims under the federal securities laws.
-The actions were subsequently consolidated under the caption In re CVS Corporation Securities Litigation, No. 01-CV-11464 (D.Mass.) and a consolidated and amended complaint was filed on April 8, 2002.
-The consolidated amended complaint names as defendants the Company, its chief executive officer and its chief financial officer and asserts claims for alleged securities fraud under sections 10(b) and 20 (a) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder on behalf of a purported class of persons who purchased shares of the Company s common stock between February 6, 2001 and October 30, 2001.
-On June 7, 2002, all defendants moved to dismiss the consolidated amended complaint.
-This motion was subsequently denied by the court on December 18, 2002.
-The Company believes the consolidated action is entirely without merit and intends to defend against it vigorously.
+The actions were subsequently consolidated under the caption In re CVS Corporation Securities Litigation, No. 01-CV-11464 (JLT) (D. Mass.) (the Securities Action).
+On April 8, 2002, a consolidated and amended complaint was filed.
+The consolidated amended complaint names as defendants the Company, its chief executive officer and its chief financial officer, and asserts claims for alleged securities fraud under sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder on behalf of a class of persons who purchased shares of the Company s common stock between February 6, 2001 and October 30, 2001.